DualBrain/gotBASIC/alphabetical.md

 - [BASIC256](http://basic256.org/): BASIC-256 is an easy to use version of BASIC designed to teach anybody (especially middle and high-school students) the basics of computer programming.
 It uses traditional control structures like `GOSUB`, for/next, and goto, which helps kids easily see how program flow-control works.
 It has a built-in graphics mode which lets them draw pictures on screen in minutes, and a set of detailed, easy-to-follow tutorials that introduce programming concepts through fun exercises.
 Also check out [The "So you wan tto learn" Project](http://www.basicbook.org/).
 - [Basic4GL](https://www.basic4gl.net/): Write programs in BASIC on your PC - then run them on your Android phone or tablet.
 - [BASIC8](https://github.com/paladin-t/b8): An integrated *Fantasy Computer* for game and other program development where you can create, share and play disks in a modern BASIC dialect with built-in tools for editing sprites, tiles, map, quantized, etc.
+- [BasicV2](https://egonolsen71.github.io/basicv2/): A BASIC interpreter/compiler that's compatible with the BASIC V2 dialect used on older Commodore computers.
 - [BasiEgaXorz](https://segaretro.org/BasiEgaXorz): BASIC compiler for the Sega Genesis consoles.
 [Documentation](http://devster.monkeeh.com/sega/basiegaxorz/basiegaxorz_full.html)
 - [BBC BASIC](bbc.md)
 - [BCX](bcx.md)